Skip to content

 Similar to its predecessor, the Reebok Floatride Energy 4 has been a strong running shoe for the budget-friendly performance class.
 This model features a similar outsole and midsole construction to the Reebok Floatride Energy 3 and a reworked upper.

 On the market for new cross-training shoes?
-Check out my TF2 Cross-Training Shoe Finder.
+Try my Shoe Finder.
 This calculator matches you with shoes that I’ve reviewed that fit your training needs best.

 Who Should Invest In the Reebok Floatride Energy 4?